Ozark Music Festival: Aftermath

-A nearby farmer stated that two of his cattle and several hogs were killed and cooked for food.
-The portable toilets were turned over and emptied after they were quickly filled up.

 By Monday, July 22, the festival crowd had left, leaving a field of garbage behind.
-Damage estimates of $100,000 were reported, as well as one death and over 1,000 drug overdoses.

-After the festival the city of Sedalia only had a few weeks to clean up for the Missouri State fair, so helicopters were used for spraying lime over the fairgrounds as a precaution against the possible outbreak of disease.
+Musical Productions, Inc., left cleanup responsibilities to the state of Missouri, a massive task that, when combined with repairs, resulted in $35,916 worth of expenses.
+The cleanup had to be completed before the gates opened for the Missouri State Fair in August.
+In one example of damage that occurred to the fairgrounds, the portable toilets were turned over and emptied after they were quickly filled up.
+Conditions were bad enough on the fairgrounds that lime had to be spread as a disinfectant in order to make the fairgrounds safe for visitors.

 On the ground, bulldozers scraped up the topsoil, which was (reportedly) littered with discarded drug paraphernalia and gnawed cobs of corn from a neighboring field along with mountains of contaminated dirt and garbage which were hauled to the county landfills.

 Meanwhile, festival-goers crowded the Interstate 70 rest stops to catch up on sleep lost during the weekend.
 Tents, cots and sleeping bags were spread throughout rest stops all along the highway.

 In early September of that year, the city council banned future rock concerts in the city.